danielryang/danielryang/README.md

 ## Hey, I'm Daniel!

-- 19 year old studying Computer Science and Computer Engineering at University of Wisconsin-Madison
+- 19 year old studying Computer Science at Georgia Institute of Technology
-- Interested in artificial intelligence research, machine learning, and software engineering
+- Currently working and looking to collaborate in artificial intelligence research, machine learning, and software engineering

 Some of my links:
 https://www.linkedin.com/in/danielryang/